 - planning ahead

 - Start small and repeat often.
 Instead of one big conversation, try having short, meaningful talks from time to time.
-Use the one conversation as a foundation for the next one.
+Use the last conversation as a foundation for the next one.
 This allows both you and your child to slowly build a sense of comfort and trust.
 Your child learns they can come to you when they have questions or are struggling with anything to do with substance use.

 - Learn from mistakes.
 Life presents many chances to learn, including those times that involve substance use.
 Your child can learn helpful strategies when you talk about your own experience.
 And you may also learn more about your child and their ability to manage tricky situations.